davidgonzalez95/Azure_Project-02_Data-Factory-Orchestration_CafeCompany/README.md

 ### **1- PL_Extract_Data:** <a name="pl_extract_data"></a>

-Extracting sales data for January from the subsidiaries' SharePoint repositories (simulated in GitHub), by using a **dynamic copy parameter to extract the path URL and file destination** within a forEach activity that reads the corresponding url address and loads the data through a json file placed in the Lookup Activity.
+<p align="justify">Extracting sales data for January from the subsidiaries' SharePoint repositories (simulated in GitHub), by using a <b>dynamic copy parameter to extract the path URL and file destination</b>b> within a forEach activity that reads the corresponding url address and loads the data through a json file placed in the Lookup Activity.</p>

 <img src="https://github.com/davidgonzalez95/Azure-Data-Factory-Data-Orchestration-Project/blob/main/Pictures/PL_Extract_Data.png" alt="image" width="500" height="auto">